 The modernist architecture in Le Havre is unlike any other town in France - and can appear rather 'brutal' to those who aren't enthusiasts of post-war architect.
 Nonetheless there are some fascinating and noteworthy buildings to admire and a visit is recommended.
 Note that the redevelopment of the city is so noteworthy that the city has now been designated a UNESCO World heritage site.

-The visit to Le Havre has some particular buildings that are important in understanding the work of Auguste Perret.
-The route can therefore start from the Church of St. Joseph, a centrally-plan building in which the octagonal tower, over 100 metres high, stands out in particular.
+A visit to Le Havre will include some particular buildings that are important in understanding the work of Auguste Perret.
+Your route can start from the Church of Saint Joseph, a post-war building in which the octagonal tower, over 100 metres high, stands out in particular.
 The work was begun by Auguste Perret, but it was completed after his death by students linked to his school.

-Another symbol of the modernization of the city is a building of a great visual impact, the so-called Volcan, designed by Brazilian architect Oscar Niemeyer in 1982.
+Another symbol of the modernization of the city is another building which makes a great visual impact, the so-called Volcan, designed by Brazilian architect Oscar Niemeyer in 1982.
 It has rightly been noted that the Volcano building is inspired by the School of Le Corbusier, for its forms and sinuous curves, and is striking for the whiteness of the painted cement.

 Le Havre art museum

 The Museum highlight is undoubtedly the collection of Impressionist painters, enriched by donations over the course of time and including outstanding works of Monet (1840-1926), undisputed master of the movement (living from 1883 at Giverny, where you can visit his house).
-At the Museum you can admire the beautiful 'Water Lilies'.
+In the Museum you can admire the beautiful 'Water Lilies' by Monet.

-The Museum contains other collections of Impressionist landscape art, in particular many works of Eugene Bodin (1824-1898), for example the 'Deux chevaux à l'écurie', 'Dame en blanc sur la plage de Trouville', 'Paysage au bord de l'eau', 'Environs de Plougaste' and many others.
+The Museum also displays other collections of Impressionist landscape art, in particular many works of Eugene Bodin (1824-1898), for example the 'Deux chevaux à l'écurie', 'Dame en blanc sur la plage de Trouville', 'Paysage au bord de l'eau', 'Environs de Plougaste' and many others.
 Also very nice is the painting by L.A.
 Dubourg, 'La Jetée d'Honfleur' (1825-1891).

-Other places to visit in Le Havre
+More places to visit in Le Havre

 Tourist classifications for Le Havre

-Address: Le Havre, Seine-Maritime, Normandy, 76600 || GPS: latitude 49.49, longitude 0.1
+Address: Le Havre, Normandy, 76600, France || GPS: latitude 49.49, longitude 0.1

-Suggested tourist attractions to visit near Le Havre, France
+Sightseeing & tourist attractions to visit nearby

-- Honfleur - recommended detour (12km)
+- Honfleur: recommended detour (12 km)

-- Touques - ville fleurie 4* (16km)
+- Touques: ville fleurie 4* (16 km)

-- Falaises d'Etretat - site of natural beauty (25km)
+- Falaises d'Etretat: site of natural beauty (25 km)

-- Cabourg - ville fleurie 4* (28km)
+- Cabourg: ville fleurie 4* (28 km)

-- Pont-Audemer - recommended detour (34km)
+- Pont-Audemer: recommended detour (34 km)

-- Notre-Dame-de-Gravenchon - ville fleurie 4* (34km)
+- Notre-Dame-de-Gravenchon: ville fleurie 4* (34 km)

-- Beuvron - most beautiful village (35km)
+- Beuvron: most beautiful village (35 km)

-- Boutemont - remarkable garden (35km)
+- Boutemont: remarkable garden (35 km)

-- Fecamp - town of art and history (36km)
+- Fecamp: town of art and history (36 km)

-- Cote d'Alabatre - site of natural beauty (36km)
+- Cote d'Alabatre: site of natural beauty (36 km)

-Market days in Le Havre: Regular market(s) are held in Le Havre each Tuesday & Thursday & Saturday all day & Friday.
+Regular market(s) are held in Le Havre each Tuesday & Thursday & Saturday all day & Friday.
 (Markets are held in the morning unless stated.)

 The French version of this page is at Le Havre (Francais)